-Environmental Policy and Management is a major within the Master's of Science in Environmental Studies.
-This option is meant primarily for working professionals who wish to pursue a Master's on an accelerated basis.
-Most of the formal coursework is offered on Saturdays, and some courses may be offered as hybrid or fully on-line sections.
-The curriculum was designed by Earth and Environment faculty to offer students a wide range of competencies within broader professional areas related to environmental policy and management.
+Professional Science Master's The dearee in Environmental Policy and Management is an interdisciplinary program designed to prepare students for careers in local, state and national environmental organizations and agencies.
+This professional degree is meant primarily for working professionals who wish to pursue a Master's on an accelerated basis.
+Most of the formal coursework is offered on Saturdays, and some courses may be offered as hybrid or fully online sections.
+The curriculum offers students a wide range of competencies within broader professional areas related to environmental policy and management.